 Before phones, WiFi, and even Tinder, humans found ways to interact completely offline and engage in sexual activity.
-In fact, biologists believe that the human proclivity for sex is universal and plays a major role in producing baby humans, thereby maintaining the human race’s existence.
+Biologists believe that the human proclivity for sex is universal and plays a major role in producing baby humans, thereby maintaining the human race’s existence.
 (Go humans!)

 So could it be that in North Korea too, people have sex and fall in love and do romantic things with each other?

 First of all, the baseline to understand is that overall North Korean dating culture is pretty traditional and conservative.
-Think South Korea, but 50 years ago.
+Think America, but in the 50s.
 One of the reasons for this is, well, North Korean society is quite conservative and patriarchal in general and North Korean media is super old-fashioned.

 Nonetheless North Koreans do meet and date and fall in love like everywhere else.
 A lot of it starts in school (awww) and people also meet at dances or house parties.
 That’s right, when the parents are out of town young urban North Koreans will often invite a bunch of friends over and have a party.
 Once ‘the eyes have met’ the boy often has to do a lot of the pursuing.
 And guys, spare a thought for our brothers there:

 So a common trick is to knock and wait for someone to call out “Who is it?”
 If it’s the mother you say “I’ve come for Eun-kyung” (even though your girlfriend’s name is something else) and pretend you got the wrong house.
 If your girlfriend answers, then you can say, “It’s me!
 Come out!”
 Nicely done.

 Finding a place to date isn’t so hard; people hang out in the park, or by the river, or around the market.
 But it’s when you need a bit more privacy that things get more difficult.
 The vast majority of young North Koreans live in their parents house until they get married (even more so than South Koreans) so there is no privacy at home.

-And contraceptive pills and condoms can be hard to come by, too (you can’t just stop by the closest 24-hour convenience store).
+And contraceptive pills and condoms can be hard to come by, too (you can’t just stop by the closest 24-hour convenience store – there are none).
 I have a friend who used to smuggle goods from China to sell in North Korea, and she says she saw a pregnancy test for the first time in 2007.
 She of course promptly smuggled some in to sell to North Korean women.

 Like other aspects of North Korean culture, dating culture is not static.
 And as with other social changes, one of the major drivers is the influx of foreign media being smuggled in on DVDs and USB drives, and now even Micro-SD cards.

-In the first few viewings, these simple South Korean soaps can be revelatory: The PDA, the attitudes of the female characters, even the way they talk and dress.
+In the first few viewings, these simple South Korean soaps can be eye-opening: The PDA, the attitudes of the female characters, even the way they talk and dress.
 The love story in the Korean drama Winter Sonata, which is credited with starting the Korean Wave across Asia, is still remembered fondly by many North Korean refugees.

 Similarly when My Sassy Girl was smuggled in many young women who watched it were driven to imitate not just Jeon Ji-hyun’s fashion and hairstyle, but also the confident and cool way in which her character treats her boyfriend.

 Humans being humans, porn is also being smuggled into North Korea.
 And without getting too PG-13, it would be fair to assume that this also opens up and accelerates changes in behaviour between the sheets as well.

-It’s worth noting that despite a big growth in flows of foreign media over the last 10 years it is still limited, and especially in the countryside and in the interior of the country away from the border with China, people have much less access (if at all).
+Despite a big growth in flows of foreign media over the last 10 years it is still limited, and especially in the countryside and in the interior of the country away from the border with China, people have much less access (if at all).
 So there is huge regional variation in North Korea and dating culture will still be very traditional and conservative in the countryside, whilst changing rather quickly in Pyongyang and other major cities and border towns.
 In addition, young Pyongyangites also mostly have mobile phones now, meaning fewer nervous knocks on doors.

 The emulation of dating culture learned through South Korean and other foreign media, particularly among young urban North Koreans, is contributing to increased sensitivity to foreign trends and a liberalization and modernization of culture and society from the bottom up.